lesandie/md-cv/README.md

   * [GeoForsk](http://www.geoforsk.com): configuring and managing their ShinyProxy Docker infrastructure with some dataops stuff.
   * [Project Djehuty](http://www.excavacionegipto.com/): The excavation team uses a hardened Raspberrypi4 in AP mode with a PostgreSQL11 instance.
 They use a Qgis template specially designed to map all the tomb layout and objects they find during the excavation process.
 When they bring back the "raspi4" I import all the data into the main cluster at CESGA's premises.

+*  Developing IT and R&D projects at European, National and Regional level, with partners such as both public institutions and private companies (20+ projects), mainly for the [e-Learning Area](https://e-learning.cesga.es).
+These projects were focused on applying the latest tech and tools in different learning environments and helping the educational and academic community to improve their pedagogical and learning processes.

+  * [AR-Sci Project](https://ar-sci.cesga.es): Using AR tools to boost learning at Primary and Secondary Schools.
+VR tech was booming in that particular time and many educational institutions asked us to build some prototypes and learning materials that were piloted in live lectures and classrooms.
+(UK, DK, NO, ES).

+  * [Boats4Schools Project](http://boats4schools.eu): We helped primary and secondary school teachers to develop the STEM capabilities of their students by designing and creating their own robotic ships (using CAD, SBCs like arduino and 3D Printers) and organizing an international challenge (ES, PT, IT) to select the best design and test it in a racing event.
+A very funny and enjoyable experience.

 **Mar.2001-Dec.2001 | Sales support eng./consultant, Ascential Software, Madrid, Spain**